mehr-it/lara-sqs-plain/README.md

 	}

-The `InteractsWithQueue` trait is already implemented in the base class, so you can interact with the queue.
+The `InteractsWithQueue` and `InteractsWithSqsQueue` trait is already implemented in the base class, so you can interact with the queue.

+Message handlers my define the same properties as common jobs, to control the job workers.
+This includes `tries`, `timeout`, `timeoutAt`, `automaticQueueVisibility`, `automaticQueueVisibilityExtra` or the `retryUntil` method.

 ## Thanks
 Thanks to Jussi Hamalainen who wrote the `jusahah/laravel-sqs-jobless` package which served